Raila Odinga: 2007 presidential election

 On 12 July 2007, with Kibaki's reelection bid drawing close, Odinga alleged that the government was withholding identity cards from voters in opposition strongholds with the intention to skew the election in favour of Kibaki.
 He also claimed that the intended creation of 30 new constituencies was a means by the government to fraudulently engineer victory in the December 2007 parliamentary election.

-In August 2007, the Odinga's own Orange Democratic Movement-Kenya suffered a setback when it split into two, with Odinga becoming head of the Orange Democratic Movement (ODM) while the other faction, the ODM-K, was headed by Kalonzo Musyoka who parted ways with Odinga.
+In August 2007, Odinga's own Orange Democratic Movement-Kenya suffered a setback when it split into two, with Odinga becoming head of the Orange Democratic Movement (ODM) while the other faction, the ODM-K, was headed by Kalonzo Musyoka who parted ways with Odinga.

 On 1 September 2007, the ODM elected Odinga as its presidential candidate in a National Delegates Conference held at the Moi International Sports Centre in Nairobi.
 Odinga received 2,656 votes; the only other candidates who received significant numbers of votes were Musalia Mudavadi with 391 and William Ruto with 368.
 Earlier, Najib Balala had withdrawn his candidature and endorsed Odinga.
 The defeated candidates expressed their support for Odinga afterwards, and Mudavadi was named as his running mate.

-Odinga then launched his presidential campaign in Uhuru Park in Nairobi on 6 October 2007.

 Odinga's bid for the presidency however failed when after the 27 December presidential election, the Electoral Commission declared Kibaki the winner on 30 December 2007, placing him ahead of Odinga by about 232,000 votes.
-Jeffrey Sachs (Professor of Economics and Director of the Earth Institute at Columbia University, and Special Advisor to former UN Secretary General) faulted the United States' approach to the post-election crisis and recommended an independent recount of the vote.
+Jeffrey Sachs (Professor of Economics and Director of the Earth Institute at Columbia University, and Special Advisor to former UN Secretary-General) faulted the United States' approach to the post-election crisis and recommended an independent recount of the vote.

-Odinga and his ODM leaders rallied against the decision with James Orengo and Prof. Nyong'o calling for mass action.
-Later violence broke out in the country.

-The government's response was heavy-handed as it deployed police and paramilitary units to counter public protests.
+Odinga and ODM leaders rallied against the decision, with James Orengo and Anyang' Nyong'o calling for mass action.
+Violence broke out in the country.
+The government responded by deploying police and paramilitary units to counter public protests.

-Following two months of unrest, which led to the death of about 1000 people and displacement of about 250, 000, a deal between Odinga and Kibaki, which provided for power-sharing and the creation of the post of Prime Minister, was signed in February 2008; it was brokered by former UN Secretary General Kofi Annan.
-Odinga was sworn in as Prime Minister, along with the power-sharing Cabinet, on 17 April 2008.
-The post of Prime Minister was last held by Jomo Kenyatta between 1963 and 1964 following independence.
-Odinga is thus the second person in Kenya's history to hold the position.
+Following two months of unrest, which led to the death of about 1,000 people and the displacement of about 250,000, a deal between Odinga and Kibaki, which provided for power-sharing and the creation of the post of prime minister, was signed in February 2008; it was brokered by former UN Secretary-General Kofi Annan.
+Odinga was sworn in as prime minister, along with the power-sharing Cabinet, on 17 April 2008.
+The post of prime minister was last held by Jomo Kenyatta between 1963 and 1964 following independence.
+Odinga was thus the second person in Kenya's history to hold the position.